Get started with EFA and NCCL for ML workloads on Amazon EC2 - Amazon Elastic Compute Cloud

 Step 10: Install your machine learning applications

 Install the machine learning applications on the temporary instance.
 The installation procedure varies depending on the specific machine learning application.
-For more information about installing software on your Linux instance, see Managing Software on Your Linux Instance.
+For more information about installing software on your Linux instance, see Manage software on your Amazon Linux 2 instance.

 Note